Snakebite in Latin America: Most important species

-Most accidents are caused by snakes of the family Viperidae (Bothrops and Crotalus mainly) with 138 species of viperidae in Latin America.
+Most incidents are caused by snakes of the family Viperidae (Bothrops and Crotalus mainly) with 138 species of viperidae in Latin America.
 In Brazil, 70-90% of accidents are caused by Bothrops species.
-The most important are Bothrops asper known as the Fer-de-Lance or Terciopelo, found in Mexico, Central America and north South America, Bothrops atrox or Common lancehead endemic to the Amazon, and Bothrops jararaca found in Brazil, Argentina and Paraguay.
+The most important are Bothrops asper, known as the fer-de-lance or terciopelo, found in Mexico, Central America and northern South America; Bothrops atrox or common lancehead, endemic to the Amazon; and Bothrops jararaca found in Brazil, Argentina and Paraguay.
 Other important species in South America include B. alternatus, B. moojeni, B. neuwied and B. jararacussu.
-In Brazil, the mortality rate reported by Bothrops is 0.39%, while that of rattlesnakes is 0.98%, Few accidents are caused by Bushmasters (Lachesis), but the mortality rate is high.
+In Brazil, the mortality rate reported by Bothrops is 0.39%, while that of rattlesnakes is 0.98%.
+Few accidents are caused by bushmasters (Lachesis spp.), but the mortality rate is high.